Habitat

 Fishing information

 Sand flathead are the most commonly caught recreational species in Tasmania, accounting for two-thirds of all fish caught.
-They are present around the state in large numbers and are relatively easy to catch.
+They are present around the state and are relatively easy to catch.
 They can be caught on a variety of baits and lures providing they are fished close to a sandy bottom as they don’t usually rise more than one metre from the bottom to take a bait.
 Flathead are often caught from a boat that is drifting slowly so the fish see the bait as it passes by.
 May also be encountered at night when spearing for flounder.

 Handling